Femoroacetabular Impingement (FAI)

 If your symptoms continue to remain unchanged on return to sport, then referral to an orthopaedic surgeon is recommended.

 Surgical treatment for FAI is performed either by arthroscopic debridement or can be performed by open surgical debridement.
-While the techniques are quite different, the operations both aim to address the mechanical and pathological changes around the neck/acetabulum junction.
+While the techniques are quite different, the operations both aim to address the mechanical and pathological changes in the neck/acetabulum junction.

 Post-FAI Hip Surgery Rehabilitation